 Hand-formed Automotive Sculpture by Anthony Lauro

 Welcome to my website.
 I hope you enjoy this brief glimpse into my automotive sculpture and the techniques I use to create them.
-Be sure to check out the studio page to see my latest works in progress.

 All of the automotive sculpture seen within this website have been created by myself, Anthony Lauro.
 I hope that my work conveys all the emotion and raw energy that great vintage and exotic cars exude.
 My construction methods are equally important as my design language.
 A significant aspect that separates my sculpture from others is that they are created out of metal using the same techniques and tools as the original Carrozzerias.
 I hand craft each automotive sculpture using the “lost art” of coachbuilding.
 I use the same methodology established by legendary coachbuilders such as Scaglietti, Vignale, and Figoni & Falaschi.